Tsffish/DamagePenalty/README.md

 ## Functions:
 - Set Multipliers to +0.005 upon damage
 - Set Multipliers to -0.001 upon per second
-- Set Multipliers to 5% upon death
+- Reset Multipliers to 1.0 upon death
 - Eliminate the damage absorption effect given by the Golden Apple (when reaching a certain threshold)
 - (Most of the above functions can be customized)